seatable/seatable-plugin-table-info/README.md

   To: window.app.registerPluginItemCallback (name, TaskList.execute); where the value of name is the value of "name" in plugin-config / info.json
 ```

-### 4. Modify the plugin development configuration file
+### 5. Add plugin development configuration file

-Modify the settings.js configuration file in the src folder.
-The configuration file is used for local development to obtain dtable data.
+There is a file setting.local.dist.js in the project src folder, copy it and name it setting.local.js
+The content of the file is as follows, and you can modify it according to the comments

 ```js
 const config = {